kirillsemyonkin/ctf-grsu-new-year-2024/crypto/and-encryption-137/README.md

 then the encoded message will always be zero.

 But not all hope is lost.
 Assume there is some binary message and a key.
 The result of an AND-operation will be AND of each bit of these messages.
-It is easy to notice, that output will contain `1` exactly at those positions, where there have been `1` in both message and key.
+It is easy to notice that output will contain `1` exactly at such positions where there have been `1` in both message and key.
 From this follows the main idea of the solution: `1` will never appear in the positions where the key had no `1`.
 If the key is the same for many messages (which socket allows us to get), then if we combine the parts of ones that were obtained for different messages, after some time all ones of the key